 What SaaS finance and accounting hires should you prioritize?
 When should you bring in additional help?
 Is it too early for a CFO or Virtual CFO?
 Should you rely on outsourced finance and accounting services or hire strictly in-house?

 Right-sizing a finance and accounting team can be particularly challenging for a SaaS company.
 Rapid growth often means hiring quickly to satisfy immediate needs, but a forward-thinking approach will pay major dividends.
 In this article, we’ll break down the key roles and responsibilities for each growth stage, so you can put the right team in place today and expand it seamlessly.

 Common SaaS Finance Roles for All Growth Stages

-There are three primary finance & accounting (F&A) roles that every growing SaaS business needs: an accountant, a controller, and a CFO.
+There are three primary finance & accounting (F&A) roles that every growing SaaS business needs: an accountant, a controller, and a CFO or Virtual CFO.
 The responsibilities and level of involvement will change for each position as a firm grows, but at a high level:

 SaaS accountants manage expenses, revenue, payroll, and contribute to monthly closes.

 SaaS controllers manage systems, processes, data analysis, reporting, internal controls, and oversee monthly/year end closes.